BethanyG/python/exercises/concept/poker-hands/.docs/instructions.md

 False
 ```

-## 3. Iterating Over List Items
+## 4. Iterating Over List Items

-Elyse likes analyzing data and seeing what can be done with them.
-One very basic way to summary a list of numbers if with the average.
+Elyse wants to try out a new game called Black Jack.
+It is similar to Black Jack, where your goal is to have your hand add up to a target ... but instead of looking at the total sum, the goal is to get the average to add up to 7.
 The average can be found by summing up all the values and the number of values then dividing the sum by the count.

 Implement a function `average` that returns the average value of a list of numbers.